scalacenter/scala-3-migration-guide/docs/tooling/migration-tools.md

 ### sbt

-> The sbt-dotty plugin was needed in sbt 1.4 to get support for Scala 3.
+> The `sbt-dotty` plugin was needed in sbt 1.4 to get support for Scala 3.
-> It is deprecated in sbt 1.5.
+> It has been deprecated by sbt 1.5.

 sbt 1.5 supports Scala 3 out-of-the-box.
 All common tasks and settings are intended to work the same.